HooradAboo/U2M/Export Qualtirics/README.md

         └── main.py

 This code will save the number of updated sensor data and completed qualtircs survey in CSV format during a week.
-Save the exported qualtircs in the same directory as the code in a subfolder called surveys.
+Save the exported qualtircs in the same directory as the code in a subfolder called "surveys".
-Run main.py and then enter the first day of the desired week to filtered the captured data.
+Run "main.py" and then enter the first day of the desired week to filtered the captured data.
 The results will save in participation_tracking folder.

+Important:
+The name of sensor data (zipped file) has to include a date with "20**-\**-**" format.